Stan Stasiak: Professional wrestling style and persona

 For most of his career, Stasiak portrayed a "menacing" heel known for his "rulebreaking tactics".
 Early in his career he used the nicknames "Crusher" and "the Assassin of Arvida" and a bear hug for a finishing move.
 Later, he adopted the nickname "The Man" and began using the heart punch - "a stiff shot to his opponent's chest, sold as if it could stop the organ from pumping were Stasiak to land his fist just right" - as his finishing move.
 He was a "large, powerful, bruising" wrestler.
 Although hailing from Canada, for most of his career Stasiak was billed from the (fictitious) towns of "Beaver Creek" or "Buzzard Creek" in Oregon in the United States.

 Death

 Stipich died of congestive heart failure on June 19, 1997, while awaiting a heart transplant.
-Fellow wrestler Tony Borne gave the eulogy at his funeral, describing him as "a very good natured-individual" and "a real trooper" [sic].
+Fellow wrestler Tony Borne gave the eulogy at his funeral, describing him as "a very good natured-individual" and "a real trooper".